Saturday, October 29, 2016

 Atlantic Coast Conference:

-Not the full classic ACC lineup, but maintains the modern conference school that fit regionally in the south Atlantic.
+Not the full classic ACC lineup, but maintains the modern conference schools that fit regionally in the south Atlantic.

 Could probably use a new name, but including most of the original conference members, maintaining rivalries.